AGI-Labs/continual_rl/README.md

 When you run the code with:
 ```
-python main.py --config <path_to_file/some_config_file.json> [--log-output-dir tmp --save-output-dir tmp]
+python main.py --config <path_to_file/some_config_file.json> [--output-dir tmp]
 ```

-A new folder with the name "some_config_file" will be created in both the log-output-dir and the save-output-dir (tmp if otherwise unspecified).
+A new folder with the name "some_config_file" will be created in output-dir (tmp if otherwise unspecified).

-Each experiment in some_config_file.json will be executed sequentially, creating subfolders "0", "1", "2", etc as experiments finish and new ones are started.
-If the command above is run a second time, it will find the first experiment not yet started by finding the first missing numbered subfolder in log-output-dir.
+Each experiment in some_config_file.json will be executed sequentially, creating subfolders "0", "1", "2", etc. under output_dir as experiments finish and new ones are started.
+If the command above is run a second time, it will find the first experiment not yet started by finding the first missing numbered subfolder in output-dir.
 Thus you can safely run the same command on multiple machines (if they share a filesystem) or multiple sessions on the same machine, and each will be executing different experiments in your queue.